 A Pianoteq licence (Stage, Standard or Pro) is required to use any of the instruments below.
-Pianoteq's instruments are grouped in three families: Acoustic pianos, Electric instruments, and Chromatic percussions (also named Idiophones).
+Pianoteq's instruments are grouped into three categories: Acoustic pianos, Electric instruments, and Chromatic percussions (also named Idiophones).

 A Steinway D from Hamburg has served as reference and its main characteristics have been used for feeding the physical model.
 Each note has been carefully adjusted in its finest detail, just like in a real factory.
 The result is a stunningly vivid instrument created with the most demanding musician in mind.